 - How Are Southwest’s Fares Structured?

 - What Should I Expect on a Southwest Flight?

 - How Does Southwest Keep Fares So Low?

 If you’ve never flown Southwest or you’re thinking of booking a ticket again in the near future, here are some important things to know about the Dallas, Texas-based carrier:

-1. Where does Southwest fly?
+1. Where Does Southwest Fly?

-2. How are Southwest’s airfares structured?
+2. How Are Southwest’s Fares Structured?

 All of them include two free checked bags and no fees for flight changes (customers may be charged the difference in airfares).